-9.3.2 The cohiba\terminatingtrail\Surface.irap file
+9.3.2 The fillpath\Surface.xyz file

-This is the set of last points on surface Surface visited by the spill point detection algorithm before it terminates.
-The trail starts at the spill point and finish at some boundary point.
+This is the set of points on surface Surface visited by the spill point detection algorithm before it terminates.
+The trail starts at the starting point and finish at some boundary point.
+Possible traps will be seen as clusters of points.
+This file is only generated when spill points are triggered from command line (see Section 4.2).